rishikeshrmadan/vrep_progress/vrep_docs/planned_layout/planned_layout.rst

 ********************************
 Planned layout for this document
 ********************************

-1. Overview of V-REP
+1. Overview of this document
+2. Overview of CSim

-     a) Use cases
+     a) Use cases at e-Yantra
      b) Extensibilty and interfaces
-2. Client side work
+3. Client side work
-     d) API
+     a) API
-     f) Advantages
+     b) Advantages
-     g) How clients interface with the simulator
+     c) How clients interface with the simulator
+     d) The GUI for evaluation
-3. Developer side work
+4. Developer side work

      a) Arena creation
      b) Automatic Evaluation
-4. Planned Improvements on the Client-side
+5. Planned Improvements on the Client-side

      a) Interfacing with the e-Yantra circuit simulator
      b) Creating gripper interfaces for better pick and place, all new sensor development closely tied with the above point
      c) Creating a leaderboard for enhanced competition
      d) Creating a user interface to pick and choose between different arenas (Think of like netflix, or more closely steam interfaces)

-5. Planned Improvements on the Developer-side
+6. Planned Improvements on the Developer-side

      a) Automatic creation of arenas
      b) Automatic configuration of evaluators